-BlackBerry co-founders Mike Lazaridis and Doug Fregin interested in acquiring the companyAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry co-founders Mike Lazaridis and Doug Fregin interested in acquiring the companyAlex Wagner - Editorial Director of News and Content

 Looks like the whole "BlackBerry for sale" situation just got quite a bit more interesting.
 Mike Lazaridis, co-founder and former co-CEO of Research In Motion, has revealed in an SEC filing that he's interested in acquiring BlackBerry.
 Lazaridis and fellow RIM co-founder Doug Fregin have said that they are considering a purchase of the remaining shares of BlackBerry that they don't already own.
 Combined, the two men hold an eight percent stake in BlackBerry.